-Once the parent and child have been consulted, at a Concern review, and agree that the pupil does have SEND, the child's name will be added to the school's SEND register.
+Once the parent and child have been consulted, at a Concern review, and agree that the child does have SEND, the child's name will be added to the school's SEND register.

-SEND Register Entry criteria: Pupils are identified as having SEND if they make 'less than expected' progress despite good High-Quality Teaching, appropriate intervention and adjustments to their curriculum.
+SEND Register Entry criteria: Children are identified as having SEND if they make 'less than expected' progress despite good High-Quality Teaching, appropriate intervention and adjustments to their curriculum.
 The 2014 SEND Code of Practice characterises 'less than expected progress', given a child's age and individual circumstances, as progress which:

-- is significantly slower than that of their peers starting from the same baseline. - fails to match or better the child's previous rate of progress. - fails to close the attainment gap between the child and their peers.
+- is significantly slower than that of their peers starting from the same baseline - fails to match or better the child's previous rate of progress - fails to close the attainment gap between the child and their peers

-SEND Support Plan (SSP) provision at Twyford forms a Graduated Approach.
+SEND Support Plan (SSP) provision at Twyford School follows the Graduated Approach (APDR)

 - Assess

 - Plan

 - Do

-- Review (APDR)
+- Review

 This cycle is repeated termly, enabling the refinement and revision of the child's individual provision as his/her needs grow or change.
-It facilitates the evaluation of interventions in order to deem which are the most effective in supporting the pupil to achieve progress and their specific outcomes.
+It facilitates the evaluation of interventions to deem which are the most effective in supporting the child to achieve progress and their specific outcomes.
 A more detailed explanation of ADPR is given in the next section.